All In & The Hardest Thing: "All In"

 Back at the school, Anne and Sasha come up with a plan: Anne, her parents, the Plantars, Domino 2, and Frobo will fight off the herons and the robot army while Sasha, Grime, Yunan, Olivia, and Joe Sparrow sneak into the castle to shut down its force field.
 Meanwhile at the castle, while Darcy is having fun destroying the city, Andrias remembers the day he first met Marcy and the moment he proposed his plan to stop her and her friends from fulfilling the prophecy to the Core.
 Back in the present, Anne and her team defeat more robots, but face trouble when the Plantars' trauma surfaces due to the herons.
 However, they manage to overcome their trauma, defeat the herons using the Plantar family hunting dance, and free them from Andrias' control, ordering them to destroy more robots.
 Meanwhile, Sasha and her team manage to infiltrate the castle and reach the force field generator.
-However, three Cloak-Bots who are defending the generator attack the four, but Yunan and Olivia, whom the latter is given a laser blaster, fight them.
+However, three Cloak-Bots who are defending the generator attack the four, but Yunan and Olivia, whom the latter is given a laser blaster, fight them, separating Sasha’s group from them.
 Upon reaching the generator, Sasha and Grime are confronted by Darcy, and they begin to fight.

 Back outside, Andrias arrives at the U.S. Bank Tower in a mech suit and gives an ultimatum to Anne; if she can beat him in combat, then he will call off the invasion, but if she cannot, he will destroy the city.
 Realizing who she wants to be, Anne accepts the challenge and flies on Domino 2 to the Bank Tower, where she talks to Andrias before unleashing her powers to begin the fight.
 She is initially overpowered, while Sasha and Grime try to fight off Darcy; Sasha ends up being hit by a dagger during the fight, and Grime tries to save her, which results in Darcy cutting off his arm.
 During Anne's fight with Andrias, she tells him that she feels sorry for him due to burying his feelings and closing himself off from others for almost a thousand years.
 As the fight rages on, Anne starts to become exhausted and is on the brink of defeat, but Mr. X and Anne's parents manage to empower Anne to continue the fight by playing her favorite song throughout the city.
 Both she and Sasha momentarily gain the upper hand, though the latter is injured by Darcy sneaking up on her and slashing her from behind.
 Meanwhile, in the Core's hive mind, Marcy begins to realize that none of what she sees is real, including her friends.
 She realizes that she forced Anne and Sasha to go to another world against their will, exclaims to Aldrich that she is done running away from reality and that she rejects both the Core and Aldrich who angrily leaves her to sit in pitch-black silence.